 If you need to satisfy your craving for buffalo wings, this open-face sandwich will do the trick.
 The homemade Greek yogurt ranch-slaw gives the recipe a healthier update, and you'll want to put it on everything.

 Forget fast food sandwiches—this homemade version tastes just as good and is ridiculously easy to make.
 Feel free to skip the accompanying slaw—or use plain Greek yogurt in place of the mayo if you want a healthier side.

-Just when you thought grilled cheese couldn’t get any better, this recipe came along.
+Just when you thought grilled cheese couldn’t get any better, along comes this recipe.
 Gooey pepper jack and barbecued breasts turn a childhood favorite into an adult classic.
-Use a pan or Foreman grill if you can’t get to an outdoor grill—the chicken will still be delicious.
+Use a pan if you can’t get to an outdoor grill—the chicken will still be delicious.